Emmanuelkimutai/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Write a script that lists all rows of the table
-Write a script that inserts a new row in the table Write a script that displays the number of records with specific id in the table
+Write a script that inserts a new row in the table Write a script that displays the number of records with specific id in the table Write a script to create a table and inserts data into the table